 No matter how hard you work with a traditional professional services Agency model, you will struggle.

 Commit to a better business model.

-I hope this post will help guide you in the right direction to create your own productized service so you can stop doing custom work and trading time for money – and build a scalable business instead.
+I hope this post will help guide you in the right direction to create your own productized service.
+So you can stop doing custom work and trading time for money – and build a scalable business instead.

-PS – I made six shifts in my approach to building my business that allowed to grow quickly and stop trading my time for money.
+PS – I made six shifts in my approach to building my business that allowed me to grow quickly and stop trading my time for money.
 You can learn them here. 👈🏻